-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (''IFRS'') as issued by the International Accounting Standards Board ("IASB").
+The consolidated financial statements have been prepared in accordance with IFRS as issued by the International Accounting Standards Board ("IASB").

-These consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments (note 1(i)), the liability related to stock-based compensation (note 1(s)) and the net defined benefit liability (note 1(t)), and they are presented in Canadian dollars ("CAN dollars"), which is the currency of the primary economic environment in which the Corporation operates ("functional currency").
+These consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments (note 1(j)), the liability related to stock-based compensation (note 1(t)) and the net defined benefit liability (note 1(u)), and they are presented in Canadian dollars ("CAN dollars"), which is the currency of the primary economic environment in which the Corporation operates ("functional currency").

-Comparative figures for the years ended December 31, 2019 and 2018 have been restated to conform to the presentation adopted for the year ended December 31, 2020.
+Comparative figures for the years ended December 31, 2018 and 2017 have been restated to conform to the presentation adopted for the year ended December 31, 2019.